simonlichtinger/pkmodel_group7/proposal_simon.md

 **save_json()** and **load_json(filename)** could be nice features to implement.

-**init**: not do particularly much, to enable initialisation from different sourced ...
+**init**: not do particularly much, choose initialisation method for the model

 **create_model(*args)**: creates a basic model with one compartment